Money Matters

 Learn why the new tax year is the perfect time for you to review your business processes and make changes that help your company flourish.

-The new tax year is a prompt for small businesses and the self-employed to get their finances in order – if they haven’t done already – and to ensure they’re aware of new changes to tax rules.
+If you’re a small business owner or are self-employed, the new tax year is a prompt for you to get your finances in order—if you haven’t done already—and to ensure you’re aware of new changes to tax rules.

-You also need to make sure you’re aware of new legislation that affects tax, payroll, business affairs and employment.
+You also need to make sure you’re up to speed on new legislation that affects tax, payroll, business affairs and employment.

 But it’s also an opportunity, as you look forward to the next 12 months, to update your accounting, payroll and HR operations and to review your entire business strategy.

-In this article, we’ll look at recent changes to legislation, why now is a great time to start using tech to manage your business (if you’re not already), finding the right accountant for your business, and how to make the most of your accountant or bookkeeper.
+In this article, we look at legislation changes that came into force from 6 April 2025, in the new tax year (some initiatives started from 1 April), why now is a great time to start using tech to manage your business (if you’re not already), finding the right accountant for your business, and how to make the most of your accountant or bookkeeper.

 Here’s what we cover:

-We’ve covered legislation changes that have come into force in a wide-ranging 2024 new tax year article.
-However, below, check out a few highlights of things you need to be aware of.
+We’ve covered legislation changes that have come into force in a wide-ranging new tax year article.

 Make the move to technology